piyushv12/movie-recommendation-system/README.md

 # Movie Recommendation System

-This project is a **Movie Recommendation System** that uses collaborative filtering and content-based filtering algorithms to suggest personalized movie recommendations for users.The recommendation system is powered by data from the provided datasets (movies.csv and credits.csv), which include information about movies such as genres, cast, and crew.
-Users can search for movies and get personalized recommendations based on genres or cast similarities.
+This project is a **Movie Recommendation System** that provides personalized movie recommendations to users using collaborative filtering and content-based filtering techniques.
+It analyzes both user preferences and movie attributes to suggest relevant movies.
+The system is built in Python and utilizes machine learning algorithms for effective recommendations.

 ## Table of Contents
 - [Overview](#overview)